kevinesg/finance-ETL/README.md

     - the reference for this part is the [prefect docs](https://docs.prefect.io/latest/concepts/settings/)
     - in your terminal, enter `prefect config set PREFECT_API_URL="http://127.0.0.1:4200/api"` so that you can access docker prefect using your local prefect UI
     - if instead you want to use cloud instead of local, enter `prefect config set PREFECT_API_URL="https://api.prefect.cloud/api/accounts/[ACCOUNT-ID]/workspaces/[WORKSPACE-ID]"`
-    - enter `prefect agent -q default`
+    - enter `prefect agent start -q default`
     - in another terminal, still in the project root folder directory, enter `prefect deployment run DOCKER_DEPLOYMENT_NAME` where `DOCKER_DEPLOYMENT_NAME` is the whole deployment name. you can check if it is reflected in the local prefect UI. but in reality, this is being ran in the docker